Title: The Ten Commandments (1956)

 Release Date: Mar.
 30, 2021

 Paramount Pictures’ 4k Ultra HD Blu-ray edition of Cecil B. DeMille’s The Ten Commandments (1956) releases on Mar.
 30, 2021 to celebrate the film’s 65th anniversary.
 The 3-disc edition includes a 4k Blu-ray, 2 Blu-rays (Part 1 & Part 2), and a code to redeem a Digital Copy.
+The film also releases to a 4-disc Limited Edition 4k SteelBook on Nov.
+9, 2021.
 Here is a review of the 2160p (4k) presentation featuring Dolby Vision HDR.

 The Ten Commandments (1956) is actually the second film of the same name from DeMille, the first being an epic silent movie from 1923 that focuses more on contemporary applications of the Bible’s Ten Commandments following Moses’ parting of the Red Sea and acceptance of the tablets on Mount Sinai.
 The majority of the 136-minute film takes place in a modern setting (being the early 20s) while the 220-minute 50s version is set completely during the Biblical period.